Indonesian President Holds First Cabinet Meeting in Country's Unfinished Capital - ExBulletin

 Indonesian President Holds First Cabinet Meeting in Country's Unfinished Capital

-Indonesian President Joko Widodo held his first cabinet meeting in the country's future capital on Monday, although much of the city is still under construction due to construction delays.
+Jakarta Indonesian President Joko Widodo held his first cabinet meeting in the country's future capital, Nusantara, surrounded by miles of construction sites and doubts about the sustainability of the ambitious megaproject.

-The $32 billion Nusantara megaproject was due to open on August 17, Indonesia's Independence Day, but construction delays and financing problems have cast doubt on the schedule.

-Widodo, better known as Jokowi, praised the city under construction, which is expected to be fully completed by 2045.

 |